Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started-eclipse.md

 </dependency>
 ```

 Now, save the pom.xml.
-This will prompt Eclipse to download all the specified dependencies.
+This prompts Eclipse to download all the specified dependencies.
 This may take a moment.

 ## Install the azure toolkit for Eclipse